What Is the Jellinek Curve in Addiction and Recovery?

 - Learn to recognize patterns that support their past addiction

 Interestingly, the recovery stage doesn’t flatten out on top.
 It continues to rise.
-This represents the never-ending improvements that come with a successful recovery process.
+This progression represents the never-ending improvements that come with a successful recovery process.

 Finding Help For Addiction